Content marketing attracts new readers and book buyers.

 If you are a self-publisher of ebooks and print on demand paperbacks and want to sell more books, you should consider using content marketing as a means to sell more books.

-The days of succeeding at selling ebooks with only Facebook, Twitter and a free blog are well and truly over.
+The days of succeeding at selling ebooks with only social networks like Facebook and Twitter and a free blog are well and truly over.
 Why?

 Because once you have told all your Facebook friends, Twitter followers and blog subscribers about your books, over and over again, that is the end of your book marketing reach, and perhaps even of a few friendships.